The Anh Phan

 The Anh Phan, also known as Phan Thế Anh (born December 22, 1988), is a Vietnamese travel blogger, scholar, author, and lecturer whose work primarily focuses on sustainable consumption, cause-related marketing, and influencer marketing.
 He is a faculty member at Eastern International University and serves as the director of the Marketing concentration at Becamex Business School.
 In addition to his academic career, he has been involved in travel content creation and was named Tourism Ambassador of Busan, South Korea, in 2019.
 Phan Thế Anh has established a significant presence as a travel blogger, sharing experiences from various countries and regions.
 Phan Thế Anh is also a Vietnamese travel blogger who focuses on promoting luxury travel experiences, including high-end hotel reviews and premium tourism services.
 Phan Thế Anh focuses primarily on developing travel content related to Taiwan, Hong Kong, and South Korea, which has become his niche market.
 His work highlights cultural experiences, local cuisine, and lesser-known destinations in these regions, aiming to provide Vietnamese audiences with in-depth and practical travel information.
 His travel narratives and visual content have been featured in several popular Vietnamese magazines and news outlets, enhancing his visibility as a reliable source for international travel guidance.

 Early life and education

-The Anh Phan earned a master's degree with a global scholarship from SolBridge International school of Business, Woosong University and later received a full doctoral scholarship for seven years of study at National Yang Ming Chiao Tung University in Taiwan.
-He completed his Ph.D. in 2024 with a dissertation titled The Construal Fit Effect between Emotions and Past Experience on Consumer Preference of Cause-Related Products.
+The Anh Phan earned a master's degree with a global scholarship from SolBridge International School of Business, Woosong University and later received a full doctoral scholarship for seven years of study at National Yang Ming Chiao Tung University in Taiwan.
+He completed his PhD in 2024 with a dissertation titled The Construal Fit Effect between Emotions and Past Experience on Consumer Preference of Cause-Related Products.

+In addition, he has served on the editorial boards of Health Marketing Quarterly (Taylor & Francis) and Strategic Business Research (Elsevier), as associate editor of the Journal of Strategic Marketing (Taylor & Francis).